Careers360 Logo

 1640600584782 Answer:

-Given the sides of the triangle are:
+We are given the sides of the triangle, that are:

-So, the semi perimeter of the triangle will be:
+So, the semi-perimeter of the triangle will be:

-Hence, the area painted in colour is 20\sqrt2\ m^2 .
+Therefore, area painted in colour is:

 Q4 Find the area of a triangle two sides of which are 18cm and 10cm and the perimeter is 42cm.